Sai-Sri-Krishna/gitdev/README.md

 # GitDev

-GitDev is a web application similar to my other repository, [GitHub-Dev-Card](https://github.com/Sai-Sri-Krishna/GitHub-Dev-Card) (or your specific repo link).
+GitDev is a web application similar to my other repository, [GitHub-Dev-Card](https://github.com/Sai-Sri-Krishna/GitHub-Dev-Card)

 ## 🚀 Live Demo